Preventive medicine · Dogs and cats

 • Health records or any previous veterinary documents if your pet is a new client

-• Your pet's favourite treats!
-They make the exam much more pleasant for everyone.
+• Your pet's favourite treats: they make the exam more pleasant for everyone

 Questions to prepare

-• Changes in appetite or thirst noticed since the last visit
+• Changes in appetite or thirst since the last visit

 • Changes in weight or body shape